jaylin-sf/okta-sdk-dotnet/README.md

 It is possible to use an access token you retrieved outside of the SDK for authentication.
 For that, set `Configuration.AuthorizationMode` configuration property to `AuthorizationMode.BearerToken` and `Configuration.AccessToken` to the token string.

-> JL NOTE: According to [https://developer.okta.com/docs/guides/client-secret-rotation-key/main/#rotate-a-client-secret](Generate JWK Key Pairs), **When you switch the client authentication method to Public key/Private key, any existing client secrets are deleted.**, however, the middleware (OWIN) in ASP.NET Web Form requires ClientId / ClientSecret to authenticate Okta users.
+> JL NOTE: According to [Generate JWK Key Pairs](https://developer.okta.com/docs/guides/client-secret-rotation-key/main/#rotate-a-client-secret), **When you switch the client authentication method to Public key/Private key, any existing client secrets are deleted.**, however, the middleware (OWIN) in ASP.NET Web Form requires ClientId / ClientSecret to authenticate Okta users.

 1. Solution 1 - Create 2 Okta apps, one for authentication, another one for backend Okta SDK
 2. Solution 2 (current) - Create 1 Okta app for authentication, issue Token for backend Okta SDK